SJRiz/pytogether/README.md

 - **Safe Learning Space** - Limited features by design to reduce distractions and keep beginners focused.

 Unlike production-grade IDEs, PyTogether prioritizes **ease of use and collaboration for learners** rather than advanced features.

-## Features
-- **Real-time Collaboration** - Edit Python code together instantly using Y.js.
-- **Secure Authentication** - Log in manually or with Google OAuth.
-- **Groups & Projects** - Organize your work into teams and projects.
-- **Smart Autosave** - Code is automatically saved every minute and on exit.
-- **Code Linting** - Integrated CodeMirror linting for cleaner, error-free code.

 ## Tech Stack
 - **Backend:** Django/DRF (REST APIs), Redis (used for channel layers, broker for celery, and caching), Celery (async tasks e.g. autosaving)